-If you’re considering selling or donating your wedding gown after the big day, or you’re looking to purchase a pre-owned dress to cut down on costs, you’re not alone.
-There’s a vast marketplace for second-hand wedding dresses, so we’ve asked expert Erin Richardson to share her tips and insight.
+If you’re considering selling or donating your wedding dress after the big day or looking to purchase a pre-owned gown to cut down on overall nuptial costs, you’re not alone.
+There’s a vast marketplace for second-hand wedding ensembles, and brides everywhere are adopting this practice for many reasons.

 Meet the Expert